umgbhalla/starred/README.md

 ## TypeScript

+- [a16z-infra/companion-app](https://github.com/a16z-infra/companion-app) - AI companions with memory: a lightweight stack to create and host your own AI companions
 - [langgenius/dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
 - [AnswerOverflow/AnswerOverflow](https://github.com/AnswerOverflow/AnswerOverflow) - Indexing Discord Help Channel Questions into Google
 - [steven-tey/novel](https://github.com/steven-tey/novel) - Notion-style WYSIWYG editor with AI-powered autocompletion.